luisc29/africa-conflicts/README.md

 sqlCtx = SQLContext(sc)
 ```

 Load the file with the data.
-This version contains less columns than the original dataset, for I removed unnecesary for this analysis, like coordinates, notes and source.
+This version contains less columns than the original dataset, for I removed unnecesary columns for this analysis, like coordinates, notes and source.

 ```python